 - Flashlights & Magnifiers – It is not at all unusual to see people in dimly lit restaurants pull out their mobile phone flashlight and point it at the menu.
-The same goes for magnifiers, sometimes in the phone, sometimes on their own with the light built in.
-So no need to feel different — everybody’s doing it.
+The same goes for magnifiers, sometimes on the phone, sometimes on their own with the light built in.
+So no need to feel weird — everybody’s doing it.

 - Online Menu – Making a menu selection in advance will allow you to relax.
 Google search “menu” + the restaurant name to review choices.
 (With iPhone use Speak Screen or VoiceOver to read the menu aloud, on larger screens increase the text size.)

 - Ask – It is perfectly fine to ask a companion to read some sections from the menu to you, but try to ask for specific categories like, “What are the salads or soups?”
 Also, ask if there is a large print menu.

 - Specials – Asking the wait staff to read you the menu is not realistic, but do ask for the specials of the day or for their recommendations in specific categories.

 - Seeing AI – The popular iPhone app from Microsoft has Short Text and Document channels that can be useful for menu reading.
 A recent update to the Document channel (version 5.2) takes a picture of the menu and reads it back or allows you to ask questions like, “What are the seafood options?”
 Seeing AI Gets Upgrade

 - The QR Code Menu — When it’s available, use your mobile phone to scan the code and the menu is instantly available on your screen.
 Make it a talking menu using accessibility speech features like VoiceOver and Speak Screen in iOS, or TalkBack and Select to Speak in Android.
 Listen to the menu options privately with your ear buds.